HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/cfg_parameters/update_invalidation_domain.md

 The default domain or schema for this table is `RELEASE`.
 This default value is also found in the helm chart `values.yaml` as `invalidationDomain: RELEASE`.

 # Changing the Domain/Schema of the Invalidation Table`

-Changing the Domain/Schema of the invalidation table from the default of `RELEASE` involves two steps:
+Refer to the following steps to change the domain or schema of the invalidation table from the default of `RELEASE`:

 1. Update the value of `invalidationDomain` in the sample file `invalidationDomain.yaml`.
 2. Run `helm upgrade` after changing the value.
 Assuming you have your specific helm values in a file called `install-deploy-values.yaml`, the helm upgrade command might be this: